Should you finance a car through a lender or pay cash for the car outright?

 What does financing a car mean?

-Car finance is essentially a loan you can apply for from a bank or a non-bank lender to buy a car for your personal or business use.
-You could apply for a car loan for your first car or to upgrade your current car.
-You could be upgrading to a more reliable car to drop kids off at school, run errands, for a family adventure, or you’re finally ready to buy your dream car!
+Car finance is essentially a loan you can apply for from a bank or a non-bank lender to purchase a car for personal or commercial use.
+A Car Loan can be used to purchase your first car or to upgrade your current vehicle.
+You could be upgrading to a more reliable car to drop your children off at school, run errands, go on a family adventure, or you’re finally ready to buy your dream car!
 With a business Car Loan, you can even upgrade your workhorse and take your company to the next level.

 Advantages of financing a car through a lender

-Although this may seem like a great option, there are some other factors you need to consider when applying for a car loan, such as:
+While a Car Loan might seem like the right option, there are some other factors you need to consider when applying for a Car Loan, such as:

-With a car loan, you will end up paying monthly interest and fees, and the interest rate may vary based on your credit score.
+With a Car Loan, you will need to pay interest and any applicable fees.
+Interest rates may vary based on your credit score.

-Having too many dishonours or missed payments on your loan can do more harm to your credit score than good.
-It could end up affecting your credit score negatively, and you may end up with a high interest rate on your next loan should you need to apply for another loan in the future.
+Too many defaults or missed payments on your loan can do more harm than good to your credit score.
+It may have a negative impact on your credit score, and you may be charged a high interest rate on your next loan if you need to apply for one in the future.

 Paying cash for a car

-Paying cash can be a straightforward way of buying a car outright.
-Essentially, choose the car you wish to buy, choose the dealer you want to buy from, pay in cash, and drive away in your new ride.
+Paying cash for the entire purchase price is a simple way to buy a car outright.
+Simply, choose the car you wish to buy, choose the car dealer you want to buy from, pay cash, and drive away in your new ride.
 This raises the question; can you pay cash for a new car?

-Dealers will often prefer cash payments for the car, as this means it’s a quick, assured sale and gives them the benefit of the upfront cash payment.
+Dealers often prefer cash payments for car because it means a quick, guaranteed sale and gives them the benefit of the upfront cash payment.

 Here are some of the advantages of paying for a car in cash:

-You may also want to consider the drawbacks of paying cash outright for buying the car.
+You may also want to consider the disadvantages of paying cash outright to buy a car.

-- Paying cash will not improve your credit score: Although you may already have a positive score, paying cash for a car will not contribute towards your credit score, as there won’t be any history of consistent and timely repayments on any credit contracts such as a car loan contract.
+- Paying cash will not improve your credit score: Although you may already have a positive score, paying cash for a car will not contribute towards your credit score, because there won’t be any history of consistent and timely repayments.

-- Not a priority for the dealership: Some dealerships may prefer the commissions they receive from the customers that finance their car purchases through their pool of lenders.
+- Not the dealership’s top priority: Some dealerships might prefer the commissions they receive from the customers who finance their car purchases using their network of lenders.
 In that case, it may interfere with your chance to negotiate for a better price with the dealership.

 Do your own research:

-All things considered, financing or paying cash for a car both have their benefits.
-It all comes down to your own personal financial situation and preference.
+All things considered, buying a car with finance or cash for a car both have their advantages.
+It all depends on your financial situation and personal preferences.

-Finance One offers car loans for personal use as well as business use.
-We know that the road to finance is not an easy one, hence why we can consider your car loan application even if you’ve had a bad credit history.
+Finance One offers Car Loans for both personal and commercial use.
+We know that the road to finance is not an easy one, hence why we can consider your Car Loan application even if you’ve had a bad credit history.
 We have a genuine drive to understand and assist you in your financial journey.

-To discuss your options for a stress-free loan application with a flexible repayment option, talk to one of our consultants to discuss your options on 1800 346 663.
+To discuss your options for a stress-free loan application with a flexible repayment option, talk to one of our consultants to discuss suitable options on 1800 346 663.

 How to get a car on finance?

-When you decide to apply for a loan with a bank or a non-bank lender, they will check your credit score.
-A credit score is a way to determine your credit affordability.
-This score ranges from 0-1200 and can be used by banks and other lenders to decide if they would lend to you.
+When you apply for a loan with a bank or a non-bank lender, your credit score will be checked.
+A credit score is a method of determining your creditworthiness.
+This score ranges from 0-1200 and is used by banks and other lenders to determine whether or not to lend to you.

 How to finance a car with bad credit?

-Traditional banks may reject your car loan application if you have a bad credit score, as a low credit score is often associated with higher risk.
-However, you may be able to apply for a car loan with non-bank lenders that consider loan applications even with a bad credit history.
+If you have a bad credit score, traditional banks may reject your Car Loan application because a low credit score is often associated with higher risk.
+You may be able to apply for a Car Loan with non-bank lenders who consider loan applications even if you have a bad credit history.

 A word of caution – every time you make an official enquiry for a loan with a bank or a non-bank lender, it will be recorded in your credit report.
 While shopping for a loan, do your research before applying for a loan to avoid excessive enquiries.

 If you are looking for a trustworthy lender and you have experienced a bad credit history, contact Finance One today.
-Our highly experienced staff can discuss your options with you to help you achieve your financial goals.
+Our highly experienced staff can discuss potential suitable options with you.

 Disclaimer: The information above is of a general nature only and does not consider your personal objectives, financial situation or particular needs.
 You should consider seeking independent legal, financial, taxation or other advice to check how the information relates to your particular circumstances.
 We do not accept responsibility for any loss arising from the use of, or reliance on, the information.